JuniorSchool/SchoolShorts/README.md

 Application can be used in 2 ways:
 1. Either build it with Maven then run the JAR file, OR
 2. Run the pre-built OCI Container (Docker container) image.
-Both methods are discussed below:
+Both methods are discussed below.

 ## Using Maven to Build the JAR file
 OpenJDK18(or higher) and Maven should be already installed and accessible via Command Line.
 Use the following command in folder where you have downloaded this code and the 'pom.xml' file is located.